Benjamin-Dobell/ge_tts/README.md

 Dependencies: `Zone`

-A `Zone` that acts as flexible, extensible and scriptable replacement TTS snap points.
+A `Zone` that acts as flexible, extensible and scriptable replacement for TTS snap points.
 When an object is dropped in `DropZone` the object will be smoothly animated into the center of the zone (and rotated accordingly).

 `DropZone` also have an optional `occupantScale` which specifies how dropped objects should be scaled (along the X-axis) when they're dropped in the DropZone, aspect ratio is always preserved.
 Automatic scaling can be used to provide visual queues about important objects, or rather objects placed in important locations/zones.